schuchert/wikispaces/pages/Car_Rental_Code_Coverage_with_Cobertura.md

 * cobertura.xml
 * emma.xml

-(By the way, let me give credit where it's due, I got most of this from [[http://cobertura.sourceforge.net/anttaskreference.html|Cobertura Ant Task Reference]].
+(By the way, let me give credit where it's due, I got most of this from [Cobertura Ant Task Reference](http://cobertura.sourceforge.net/anttaskreference.html).

 Here's the file so we can discuss it and configure it for your situation:
 ----